elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/callbacks.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A callback is a function passed as an argument to another function.
-A callback function can run after another function has finished.
-JavaScript functions are executed in the sequence they are called.
-Not in the sequence they are defined.<br /><br />
+  <div><strong>Interview Response:</strong> A callback is a function passed as an argument to another function, and a callback function can run after another function has finished.
+JavaScript functions execute in the sequence they get called, not in the defined sequence.<br /><br />

 :::note
 Functions running in parallel with other functions are called asynchronous.